A highly-sensitive optical receiver optimized for speech bandwidth

 A few words on the setting of Q1's drain current:

-Because of the circuit topology, there is likely to be positive gate-source voltage with a small amount of gate-source current flowing.
-As you might expect, this fully "turns on" the JFET.
-This operating condition also requires some care in the proper selection of the drain current in order for the circuit to work properly!
+Because of the circuit topology, there positive gate-source voltage with a small amount of gate-source current flowing.
+As you might expect, this fully "turns on" the JFET - but there is still plenty of "room" for the JFET to do its work.
+This odd operating condition (that is, with the JFET conducting gate current) also requires some care in the proper selection of the drain current in order for the circuit to work properly!

-One property of JFETs is that the more drain current you can run through them, the "quieter" they can become - up to a point - a pheomenon having to do with "bulk current" effects - and because of this, best performance (e.g. best signal-noise ratio) is obtained at higher drain currents.
+One property of JFETs is that the more drain current you can run through them, the "quieter" they can become - up to a point - a phenomenon having to do with "bulk current" effects - and because of this, best performance (e.g. best signal-noise ratio) is obtained at higher drain currents.
 Again, if you go overboard and run too much drain current, the device is simply saturated and performance suffers.

 Optimizing weak-signal performance: